IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/azure-self-managed.md

 ### Store Service Principal credentials

 You must run the OpenShift installation using an Azure Service Principal with sufficient permissions.
 The Azure account administrator will share the SP credentials as a JSON file.
+If you have subscription-level access you can also create the Service Principal yourself.
+See steps in [Create Azure service principal](./azure-service-principal.md).

 Example output in credentials file:
 ```output